Emil M Friedman, PhD -

 “NIR Chemical Imaging to Guide/Support BMS-561389

 Tablet Formulation Development”, L. Hilden, C.J.
-Pommiera, S. Badawya, Emil M.
+Pommiera,

 “Modality of Molecular Weight Distributions”, Emil M